hirotakasaito/penguinsan/README.md

-# penguinsan
+# simple wordpress theme
-Penguinsan is wordpress theme for blog
+This is wordpress theme for blog